 Teranga in Senegalese Culture

 Over the course of one week, I visited 13 of CREATE!’s partner communities with the Senegal team.
 These ranged from graduated villages to communities who were just starting their first projects.
 In every community, I was greeted with friendly smiles, handshakes, a multitude of questions, and a small cup of Café Touba.
 Teranga, or hospitality, is a value deeply ingrained in Senegalese culture.
-Chef Pierre Thiam describes it best, “The most important value is what we call teranga.
+As Senegalese Chef Pierre Thiam describes in an interview with Anthony Bourdain, “The most important value is what we call teranga.
 The more you share, the more your bowl will be plentiful.
 It’s not about how much you have, it’s about how much you give.”
 And indeed, I have felt welcomed everywhere I have visited there.

 The Power of One Tree